Cue Card Sample

-Mr John Markus was the teacher of general science in the school.
-He was really a great teacher and used to teach in some unconventional methods.
-He hardly used books or other teaching materials for teaching in the classroom.
-He also had some other techniques to impress the students.
-And most importantly, he knew all the names of every single one of us, which has always been a great mystery to me.
+Mr John Markus was our general science teacher in the school.
+He was a great teacher and had some unconventional yet effective teaching methods.
+He hardly used books or other teaching materials for teaching in the classroom but explained the lessons with such command and ease that we all understood them.
+Interestingly, he knew the names of every single one of us, which has always been a great mystery to me.

 He was special in the sense that he knew how to teach the students so that they understand the subject and can connect the lesson with real-life events and examples.
-Mr Markus also supported his students in some other matters and mentored like his own children.
-The other most important thing about him is that he used to keep in touch with the parents of the children.
-He Regularly updated the parents with the latest information about their kids.
-As a result, he turned into a popular figure among the parent community.
+Mr Markus also supported his students with personal matters and mentored them like his own children.
+Moreover, he used to remain in touch with the parents of the children.
+As a result, he turned into a popular figure among the parent community as well.